Overview of the Response and Advocacy Committee

-We are committed to responding to a wide range of incidents or actions, including those related to race, religion, national origin, socioeconomic status, political views, ethnicity, gender, sexual orientation, gender identity and expression, age, and disability.
+The Response and Advocacy Committee (RAC) addresses a wide range of concerns, including those related to race, religion, national origin, socioeconomic status, political views, ethnicity, gender, sexual orientation, gender identity and expression, age, and disability.

-Most of the concerns brought to us are not about hate crimes.
-However, because we feel it is important for our community to understand what constitutes a hate crime, we are providing this brief definition.
-A hate crime in MA General Laws is “any criminal act motivated…..at least in part by racial, religious, ethnic, handicap, gender, gender identity or sexual orientation prejudice, or which otherwise deprives another person of his constitutional rights by threats, intimidation or coercion, or which seeks to interfere with or disrupt a person’s exercise of constitutional rights through harassment or intimidation.”
+Most of the concerns brought to the RAC are not about hate crimes.
+However, because it is important for our community to understand what constitutes a hate crime, this brief definition is provided.
+A hate crime in MA General Laws is “any criminal act motivated…at least in part by racial, religious, ethnic, handicap, gender, gender identity or sexual orientation prejudice, or which otherwise deprives another person of his constitutional rights by threats, intimidation or coercion, or which seeks to interfere with or disrupt a person’s exercise of constitutional rights through harassment or intimidation.”

 For the complete definition, as well as an accounting of criminal activity that could be considered as a hate crime, refer to MA General Laws: Chapter 22c, Section 32; Chapter 265, Sections 37 and 39, and Chapter 266, Section 127A, and Chapter 272, Section 98B.